 Tables 5 and 6 display how exotic species richness and cover has shown substantial fluctuation within sites over seasons and years.
-Autumn 2023 was the first time the offsite exotic species richness and cover showed a dramatic decline.
-Interestingly native species diversity was relatively stable over the last few years at that same location.
-During this survey round native species richness was greater than exotic species richness at Site 1 and Site 6, however exotic species were more dominant overall.
-Both onsite plots showed a dominance of native grass cover while Site 6 (off site) has continued to show a decline in native grass cover.
+Autumn 2023 was the first time the offsite exotic species richness and cover showed a dramatic decline unfortunately these species have regained a foothold at sites 4 and 6.
+Native species diversity remain relatively stable at all locations.
+During this survey round native species richness was greater than exotic species richness at all sites.
+Exotic species were more dominant overall in Spring at Site 1 and all year at Site 6 (offsite)..
+Both onsite plots showed a dominance of native grass cover in Autumn, while Site 6 (off site) has continued to show a decline in native grass cover.